RISE Undergraduate Application

-The information provided below details the requirements for application to the UTSA MBRS-RISE Undergraduate Research Training Program.
+The information provided below details the requirements for application to the UTSA RISE Undergraduate Research Training Program.

-Please note: MBRS-RISE is year-round, with students preparing for the next stage of their training.
+RISE is a year-round program with students preparing for the next stage of their training.
 It is not a summer program but continues throughout the school year.

-Undergraduate level MBRS-RISE has two tracks: Pre-PhD and Pre-PhD/Professional Degree (MD/PhD, DDS/PhD, etc.).
+Undergraduate level RISE has two tracks: Pre-PhD and Pre-PhD/Professional Degree (MD/PhD, DDS/PhD, etc.).
 These tracks have different GPA requirements (see below).

 - Full time student